RamaniVaidya/RamaniVaidya/README.md

 ### Hi there 👋
+I am <b> Ramani Vaidya </b> pursuing <b> Computer Engineering</b> from Sinhgad Institute of Technology and Science,Pune.
+I am learning web development and have knowledge of HTML and CSS.

 <!--
 **RamaniVaidya/RamaniVaidya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.